 Hope for Perfectionists

-To get a handle on this life-dominating sin you must be willing to be honest with yourself and to evaluate your actions and most of all evaluate your heart through the grid of the Holy Spirit and the Word of God.
+To get a handle on this life-dominating sin, you must be willing to be honest with yourself and evaluate your actions and most of all your heart through the grid of the Holy Spirit and the Word of God.

 You must ask yourself some tough questions to get to the heart of the matter!

 - Must you always look good to other people?

 - Are you judgmental toward people who do not live up to your standards?

 - Is it true that nothing is ever good enough for you?
 Is the glass always half empty?

 - Have you become a grumbler?

 - Are you ungrateful to God for all His blessings because they are not “perfect” in your judgment?